Paradigm4/equi_join/README.md

 # equi_join [Under Construction]
-Relational-style Join of SciDB Arrays by Attributes.
+Relational-style Equi-Join of SciDB Arrays by Attributes or Dimensions.
 Work in progress.

 ## Examples
 ```